sahilkamboj3/AxessNews/README.md

 # The Daily Axess

-[The Daily Axess](https://axess-news.vercel.app/) - Live published website hosting this page application

 The Daily Axess is a NextJS web application that brings the latest articles to users.
+The link to view the live published application can be found here: [The Daily Axess](https://axess-news.vercel.app/)

 # Features